eigerco/solana-spec/spec-test-suite.md

     Assert: the node’s ignores the ping message.

+### GOSSIP-CONFORMANCE-005

+    The synthetic node joins the cluster.

+    -> PushMessage[NodeInstance]
+    -> PushMessage[Version]
+    -> Ping (token1)
+    -> PullRequest[LegacyContactInfo]

+    Expect messages:
+    <- Pong (token1 hash)
+    <- Ping (token2)
+    <- PullRequest[...]
+    <- PushMessage[...]

+    Assert: all listed messages should be received.

+### GOSSIP-CONFORMANCE-006

+    The synthetic node represents the cluster and the node uses synthetic node's address as an entrypoint to join the cluster.

+    <- PushMessage[NodeInstance]
+    <- PushMessage[Version]
+    <- Ping (token1)
+    <- PullRequest[LegacyContactInfo]
+    <- ...

+    Assert: all listed messages should be received from the node that is joining our cluster.

+### GOSSIP-CONFORMANCE-007

+    Two synthetic node joins the cluster of two nodes.
+    Each synthetic node joins the cluster using the separate node as an entrypoint node.

+    <> LN1 with SN1
+    <> LN2 with SN2
+    SN2: LN2<- PushMessage[LegacyContactInfo(SN1)]

+    Assert: The legacy contact info belonging to one synthetic node is shared with the second synthetic node through the cluster.

 ### GOSSIP-CONFORMANCE-example-for-push-message

     Start a local cluster of Solana nodes and test the push message mechanism in regards to size of the active set.